 Scorpio Bulkers Inc. Announces the Sale of an Ultramax Vessel

-the SBI Tethys, an Ultramax bulk carrier built in 2016, for approximately $18.25 million.
+the SBI Orion, an Ultramax bulk carrier built in 2015, for approximately $16.1 million.
 Delivery of the vessel is expected to take place in the first quarter of 2021.

 About Scorpio Bulkers Inc.